-Pre-planning: Children often misbehave when their routine is altered and they feel insecure, even if the routine is being altered because of something exciting or novel.
+Pre-planning: Children may become distressed when their routine is altered and they feel insecure, even if the routine is being altered because of something exciting or novel.
 Try to prepare your child wherever possible about any changes, so for example, if you need to change your plans on a Saturday because of a late party invitation, explain this to your child and tell them about the different kind of fun they will have at the party.

-Distraction: Many young children can be diverted from inappropriate behaviour by giving them focused attention or simply turning their attention to something else.
-This can often be successful when diverting them to something that they are particularly interested in or a particular favourite toy or resource.
-For example, if your child is becoming agitated in the supermarket because they want a chocolate bar, try distracting them by giving them responsibility for finding a specific item on your shopping list that they would be interested in e.g. fruit juice or cereal.
-Make it exciting like a treasure hunt.
-This can distract them away from the cause of their unwanted behaviour.
+Distraction: Many young children can be supported in their moments of overwhelm by giving them your focused attention and simply turning their attention to something else.
+This can often be successful when diverting them to something that they are particularly interested in, a particular favourite toy or something novel.
+For example, if your child is becoming agitated in the supermarket because they want a chocolate bar, try distracting them by giving them responsibility for finding a specific item on your shopping list that would interest them, e.g. fruit or yoghurt .
+Make it exciting, like a treasure hunt.
+This can distract them away from the cause of their behaviour that challenges.